hmrc/income-tax-mtd-changelog/README.md

  * `Create a Self-Employment Period Summary`, `Retrieve a Self-Employment Period Summary`, `Amend a Self-Employment Period Summary`
 * In all 3 endpoints, renamed `periodAllowableExpenses` and all its properties to remove the word "allowable"; e.g. `periodAllowableExpenses` becomes `periodExpenses`.
 * Updated documentation - updated the description of `periodExpenses` field

+The following change was deployed into sandbox:
+For versions 1.0 and later, Gov-Test-Scenario values that are not supported by the sandbox will now result in a status code 400 response with an error code of RULE_INCORRECT_GOV_TEST_SCENARIO.

 ---